Treatment

 Immunosuppressant Medications

-In addition to prescription medicines, tell your surgeon about any over-the-counter dietary supplements you may be taking.
-Some supplements interfere with medications that may be needed after your surgery, and taking them can lead to complications.
+In addition to prescription medicines, tell your surgeon about any over-the-counter dietary supplements or vitamins you may be taking.
+Some supplements increase the risk of bleeding or may interfere with medications that may be needed after your surgery, and taking them can risk your safety.

 Last Reviewed